sangsongthong-hexterika/MockPenetrationTestingReport/ReportTemplate.md

   + Limiting access to the data to only myself and the client.
 In the case of a legal requirement (e.g., court order), I will comply with applicable laws for data sharing.+ Using strong, unique passwords and enabling multi-factor authentication (MFA) for any accounts or systems where client data is stored.
 + Upon final delivery, all sensitive files will be handed over to the client.
 + All sensitive data will be securely deleted from Hexterika Cyberlab's system within [X days] after full payment is received, or in accordance with the terms specified for the relevant Fiverr package or custom agreement.
-+ This engagement was conducted through Fiverr.
-All payments, revisions, and deliveries comply with Fiverr's terms of service.

 ---